orayanics/fil-pat/README.md

 ```

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the counter.

-## Architecture

-- **Next.js Frontend**: Serves the React application with the counter interface
-- **WebSocket Server**: Runs on port 8080, handles real-time counter synchronization
-- **Custom Server**: Handles HTTP requests on port 3000

-## How it works

-1. The WebSocket server (`websocket.ts`) maintains a global counter state
-2. When clients connect, they receive the current counter value
-3. Clients can send increment, decrement, or reset messages
-4. The server broadcasts counter updates to all connected clients in real-time

 Open multiple browser tabs to see the real-time synchronization in action!